Finding a new apartment with the right amount of space for you and your family can seem overwhelming.

-When you set out on the venture that is finding the right apartment, you want to make sure you pick one that’s the right size for you or your family.
 As a single person, you may think you’re okay with a small studio because you really don’t need that much space for just yourself.
 But what if you like to entertain and have guests over?
 Did you consider them being on your bed, in your personal space?
 What if they want to spend the night?
 That 1 bedroom with separate living and sleeping areas might sound pretty nice, then, huh?
-Here’s how to determine what size apartment you need.
+Here’s how to determine what apartment size is right for you.

 There is a lot more to consider than price and what fits your belongings.
 Functionality is a major factor as well when it comes to determining what size apartment you need.
 So let’s help you figure this out.

 The most common apartment sizes you’ll find in the city are studios, 1 bedroom, and 2 bedrooms.
 You may have some 1 bedroom + den, and the occasional 3 bedroom is a duplex or smaller complex, but for the most part, we’ll see 0-2 bedrooms.
 When we look at these in terms of square footage, they grow exponentially with more rooms added.
 Studios could be as small as 300 square feet to 1,000, depending on the location.
 Rent Cafe put together this helpful chart of average apartment sizes in the U.S., with everything but 2 bedrooms showing a downtick in size based on when the apartment was built.

 These sizes can be kind of hard to visualize without seeing.
 That’s where apartment showings come in super helpful, but even then, if the apartment is empty, it can be hard to judge how a layout would look with your furniture.
 The empty apartment can seem even bigger than the square footage says.
 Luckily, some apartment companies, like Bigos, offer decor planner software that allows you to pre-design using average furniture sizes to make sure your stuff will actually fit.